SnakeOilXY/SnakeOil-XY/Doc/Manual/preflight-check.md

 - Move the toolhead to center position and execute <code>QUERY_ENDSTOPS</code> command.
 Both X and Y endstop status should be OPEN.
 - Move the toolhead to touch X limit switch and execute <code>QUERY_ENDSTOPS</code> command.
 X endstop status should be TRIGGERED.
 - Move the toolhead to touch Y limit switch and execute <code>QUERY_ENDSTOPS</code> command.
 Y endstop status should be TRIGGERED.
-- Fllow klipper guide to check bltouch.
+- Follow klipper guide to check bltouch.
 [Bltouch guide](https://www.klipper3d.org/BLTouch.html)

 ## 2. Motors